 - 1. The securities of affiliates totaled ¥1,385 million. - 2.
-Japanese government bonds include ¥100,126 million of secured loaned securities for which borrowers have the right to sell or pledge (securities collateralized bond lending/borrowing transactions). - Among the securities borrowed under the contract of loan for consumption (securities borrowing transactions) and those borrowed with cash collateral under securities lending agreements, that the Bank had the right to sell or pledge without restrictions, the Bank held ¥7,936,347 million of securities neither sold nor pledged as of March 31, 2016. - 3.
+Among the securities borrowed under the contract of loan for consumption (securities borrowing transactions) and those borrowed with cash collateral under securities lending agreements, that the Bank had the right to sell or pledge without restrictions, the Bank held ¥8,882,990 million of securities neither sold nor pledged as of March 31, 2017. - 3.
 There were no loans to bankrupt borrowers, non-accrual delinquent loans, past-due loans for three months or more, or restructured loans.